filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled, because verification keys can simply be typed or copied away.

+### resolvconf
+The resolvectl/systemd-resolve tool provides `resolvconf` compatibility mode.
+Enabling this flag will install symlink under the `resolvconf` name, in which case it will take arguments and input compatible with the Debian and FreeBSD resolvconf tool.

+This flag can be enabled to support resolvconf compatibility mode.

 ### seccomp
 Passes the `-Dseccomp=true` option to the Meson build script.
 This builds variety of the SystemD tools with the `seccomp` filtering framework support.
 A Kernel has to be compiled with the `seccomp` support for this feature to work properly.